Adele has been a youth services librarian in public libraries for 20 years.

 We all know that kids have been drawn to comic books for decades, even if parents and teachers sometimes cast a disapproving eye.

 Graphic novels are a great way to entice reluctant readers into a story since the writing is broken into manageable chunks and the pictures help the reader visualize what is going on.
-They also appeal to accomplished readers who would like a quick read or intrigued by the circumstances of the characters.
+They also appeal to accomplished readers who would like a quick read or intrigue by the circumstances of the characters.
 (We’ve seen more semi-autobiographical novels that share the childhood challenges of the authors.)
 They also provide a great group reading experience in a classroom or book club since all levels of readers can keep up with the story and many of them are providing interesting themes to explore.
 Even in college, literature professors are using graphic novels as a vehicle for class discussions.

 Don’t worry about whether graphic novels are “hard enough” for readers.
 According to literacy expert, Stephen Krashen, children get the same benefits from reading comics and graphic novels as they do other kinds of reading.
 His research shows that they improve in reading fluency, spelling, grammar, and vocabulary.
 Most importantly, if they enjoy the reading they do, they will be more motivated to continue reading and improve their skills.